 Given the significance of potential impacts on food, farming and the environment of having differing policy and legislation across jurisdictional borders, strong collaboration between Defra and the devolved administrations is of considerable importance.
-We address some of the potential impacts upon trade below.

 Those operating in the agricultural sector have concerns about a number of features of their business which may be affected by the UK's withdrawal from the EU.
 Much of that concern is currently founded in the lack of certainty around the terms of the EU Withdrawal Agreement, including transitional arrangements.
 We understand from some of our members that the primary concern for those operating in the sector concerns the possibility of different regulatory and compliance regimes among UK jurisdictions, including different standards for animal welfare, food quality and food labelling.
-Changes to compliance regimes in particular will likely bring significant costs to producers and any such costs are likely to have a significant impact on businesses, particularly small and medium sized enterprises.
+Changes to compliance regimes in particular will likely bring costs to producers and any such costs are likely to have a significant impact on businesses, particularly small and medium sized enterprises.
 In light of these concerns, the potential impacts of regulatory regimes upon businesses and consumers should be a priority consideration when common frameworks are being agreed.